There are many local, State, and Federal agencies that are available that can provide information about hate crimes. Some of these are listed below.

 State of California

 The State of California Attorney General’s Office supplies information on hate crimes that occur throughout the State of California.
-"Hate Crime in California 1996" is available on the Internet.
 Members of the public can obtain a copy of the report by downloading it from the California Attorney General Web site or by writing to the Attorney General’s Public Inquiry Unit at P.O.
 Box 944255, Sacramento, CA 94244-2550.

 The California Attorney General can be reached at: